erwald/blog/posts/bayesian-modelling-of-simulated-data-from-the-kingdom-of-tamego.md

 You can find the code for the model [here](https://github.com/erwald/capture-recapture-simulations), though it is kind of messy & I am too exhausted with it all to summon the willpower to clean it up.

-[^1]: [Here](https://discourse.mc-stan.org/t/capture-recapture-model-with-partial-or-complete-pooling/20393) is the thread in question; thanks go to Ara Winter, Max Joseph, Jacob Socolar & Michael Betancourt for helping me debug issues, pointing me to resources & explaining stuff.
+[^1]: [Here](https://discourse.mc-stan.org/t/capture-recapture-model-with-partial-or-complete-pooling/20393) is the thread in question; thanks go to Ara Winter, Max Joseph, Jacob Socolar and Michael Betancourt for helping me debug issues, pointing me to resources and explaining stuff.
 [^2]: Coffman, C. J., Horner, R. D., Grambow, S. C., & Lindquist, J. (2005). _Estimating the Occurrence of Amyotrophic Lateral Sclerosis among Gulf War (1990–1991) Veterans Using Capture-Recapture Methods_.
 Neuroepidemiology, 24(3), 141–150.
 [^3]: Barocas, J. A., White, L. F., Wang, J., Walley, A. Y., LaRochelle, M. R., Bernson, D., Land, T., Morgan, J. R., Samet, J. H., & Linas, B. P. (2018). _Estimated Prevalence of Opioid Use Disorder in Massachusetts, 2011–2015: A Capture–Recapture Analysis_.
 American Journal of Public Health, 108(12), 1675–1681.
 [^4]: Briand, L. C., El Emam, K., Freimut, B. G., & Laitenberger, O. (2000). _A comprehensive evaluation of capture-recapture models for estimating software defect content_.
 IEEE Transactions on Software Engineering, 26(6), 518–540.